RKCP/RESTAPIPractice/WeatherAPI/README.md

 - Java Development Kit (JDK)
 - Docker and Docker Compose

+Additionally, please update the API_KEY variable in the WeatherService class with the given API, found in your email.

 ## Running the Application

 Follow these steps to run the Weather API application: